Zionist political violence: Jewish public opinion

 Some Israelis justify acts of political violence.
 Sixty years after participating in the assassination of Swedish diplomat Folke Bernadotte, Geulah Cohen had no regrets.
 As a broadcaster on Lehi's radio, she recalled the threats against Bernadotte in advance of the assassination.
 "I told him if you are not going to leave Jerusalem and go to your Stockholm, you won't be any more."
 Asked if it was right to assassinate Bernadotte, she replied, "There is no question about it.
 We would not have Jerusalem any more."
 In July 2006, the Menachem Begin Heritage Center organized a conference to mark the 60th anniversary of the King David Hotel bombing.
 The conference was attended by past and future Prime Minister Benjamin Netanyahu and former members of Irgun.
 The British Ambassador in Tel Aviv and the Consul-General in Jerusalem protested that a plaque commemorating the bombing stated "For reasons known only to the British, the hotel was not evacuated."
 Netanyahu, then chairman of Likud and Leader of the Opposition in the Knesset, opined that the bombing was a legitimate act with a military target, distinguishing it from an act of terror intended to harm civilians since Irgun sent warnings to evacuate the building.
 He said "Imagine that Hamas or Hizbullah would call the military headquarters in Tel Aviv and say, 'We have placed a bomb and we are asking you to evacuate the area.'
 They don't do that.
 That is the difference."
 The British Ambassador in Tel Aviv and the Consul-General in Jerusalem protested, saying "We do not think that it is right for an act of terrorism, which led to the loss of many lives, to be commemorated", and wrote to the Mayor of Jerusalem that such an "act of terror" could not be honored.
 The British government also demanded the removal of the plaque, pointing out that the statement on it accusing the British of failing to evacuate the hotel was untrue and "did not absolve those who planted the bomb."
 To prevent a diplomatic incident, changes were made in the plaque's text.
 The final English version says "Warning phone calls have been made to the hotel, The Palestine Post and the French Consulate, urging the hotel's occupants to leave immediately.
 The hotel was not evacuated and after 25 minutes the bombs exploded.
 To the Irgun's regret, 92 persons were killed."

+Incitement to violence

+Israelis on Jerusalem Day 2025 near Damascus Gate, the lyrics: